KDE/digikam-doc/README.md

 The status of the digiKam documentation translations is available [here](https://l10n.kde.org/stats/doc/trunk-kf5/package/digikam-doc/).

 The infrastrusture configuration to rule translations is located in docs-digikam-org section [of this file](https://invent.kde.org/sysadmin/binary-factory-tooling/-/blob/master/staticweb/custom-jobs.json).

+### Rational

+See the technical details from [this Phabricator entry](https://phabricator.kde.org/T16036) about the DocBook to Sphinx/ReStructuredText manual conversion.